roryprimrose/roryprimrose.github.io/_posts/2011-07-01-executing-build-tasks-without-a-build-server-design.md

 * Deploying MSIs to remove servers
 * Filtering drop folder output (no source, just build output like configuration files, documentation and MSIs)

 I use Codeplex at home for my personal projects.
-This means that I don&rsquo;t get all the goodness that comes with TFSBuild in 2010.
+This means that I don't get all the goodness that comes with TFSBuild in 2010.
 I still want the automatic version management functionality listed above however.
 I have the following functionality requirements to make this happen:

 * Determine the current product version number
 * Increment the product version number